-- If you have collections or memorabilia you will want to make sure they are on shelves or in cabinets out of your Pomeranian’s reach.
+- If you have collections or memorabilia, you will want to ensure they are on shelves or cabinets out of your Pomeranian’s reach.

 - Distract your Pomeranian from being interested in your items by providing toys appropriate to his size and age.

 - If you give him things to chew on right from the beginning, you are less apt to find things like your shoes and belt targets for his little teeth.